-Beverly Hills Police Officers' Association Board members, subject to the approval of the Police Chief or designee, shall be allowed a reasonable period of time without loss of compensation for the sole and exclusive purpose of conducting transactions of the Beverly Hills Police Officers' Association.
-The amount of time shall not exceed one (1) hour per day for each Board member and an aggregate not to exceed five hundred (500) hours per year for all such Board members provided every reasonable effort is made to conduct Association meetings and/or business on nonduty time.
-Permission to attend Association meetings on duty must be obtained 48 hours in advance from Police Chief or designee.
-Permission to conduct Association business on duty must be obtained in advance from the Police Chief or designee.
+Beverly Hills Police Officers' Association Board members, subject to the approval of the Chief of Police or designee, shall be allowed a reasonable period of time without loss of compensation for the sole and exclusive purpose of conducting transactions of the Beverly Hills Police Officers' Association.
+The amount of time shall not exceed one (1) hour per day for each Board member and an aggregate not to exceed five hundred (500) hours per calendar year for all such Board members provided every reasonable effort is made to conduct Association meetings and/or business on nonduty time.
+Permission to attend Association meetings on duty must be obtained 48 hours in advance from Chief of Police or designee.
+Permission to conduct Association business on duty must be obtained in advance from the Chief of Police or designee.
 Approval to conduct Association business or attend Association meetings is conditioned upon field and/or assignment conditions.

 As part of the five hundred (500) hours per year paid release time for Association Board members, up to a total maximum of six (6) days may be used to attend police related conferences, seminars or conventions.
-Permission to attend such conferences or conventions must be obtained two (2) weeks in advance from the Police Chief or designee.
+Permission to attend such conferences or conventions must be obtained two (2) weeks in advance from the Chief of Police or designee.
 Employees must track their use of the five hundred (500) hours in the City's timekeeping system by using appropriate payroll codes so that the City's payroll staff can keep accurate, ongoing records of the amount of leave used for the year at any time.